 Other trips we have ran previously include trips to theatres, museums, language competitions and university lectures.

 There are also plenty of opportunities within the department for students to explore their love of languages in the form of lunchtime and after-school clubs.
-These include film clubs, French club, Mandarin club, Ancient Greek club and German club.
+These have included film clubs, French club, Mandarin club, Ancient Greek club and German club.
+We run MFL competitions with the other Trust schools in Y7 and Y8 in spelling and translation.

 Language Scholars and Future Linguists